coldshrine/study-notes/books/designing-data-intensive-applications.md

 Because log entries are delivered to all nodes in the same order, if therer are several concurrent writes, all nodes will agree on which one came first.
 Choosing the first of the conflicting writes as the winner and aborting later ones ensures that all nodes agree on whether a write was commited or aborted.

 This procedure ensures linearizable writes, it doesn't guarantee linearizable reads.

+To make reads linearizable:
+* You can sequence reads through the log by appending a message, reading the log, and performing the actual read when the message is delivered back to you (etcd works something like this).
+* Fetch the position of the latest log message in a linearizable way, you can query that position to be delivered to you, and then perform the read (idea behind ZooKeeper's `sync()`).
+* You can make your read from a replica that is synchronously updated on writes.

+For every message you want to send through total order broadcast, you increment-and-get the linearizable integer and then attach the value you got from the register as a sequence number to the message.
+YOu can send the message to all nodes, and the recipients will deliver the message consecutively by sequence number.